google/budoux/README.md

 ## Constructing a training dataset from the KNBC corpus for Japanese

-The default model for Japanese (`budoux/models/ja_knbc.json`) is built using the [KNBC corpus](https://nlp.ist.i.kyoto-u.ac.jp/kuntt/).
+The default model for Japanese (`budoux/models/ja.json`) is built using the [KNBC corpus](https://nlp.ist.i.kyoto-u.ac.jp/kuntt/).
-You can create a training dataset, which we name `source_knbc.txt` for example, from the corpus by running the commands below.
+You can create a training dataset, which we name `source_knbc.txt` below for example, from the corpus by running the following commands:

 ```shellsession
 $ curl -o knbc.tar.bz2 https://nlp.ist.i.kyoto-u.ac.jp/kuntt/KNBC_v1.0_090925_utf8.tar.bz2